deepika9292/Analysing-and-Reporting-on-Formula1-motor-racing-data-using-DataBricks-and-Azure/README.md

 The race is typically divided into a predetermined number of laps, with drivers being awarded points based on their finishing position.
 The driver with the most points at the end of the season is crowned the Formula 1 World Champion.

-**Approach on anlayizing Formula1 Data**

-This project focuses on building a solution architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and Power BI.
-It covers topics such as creating and using Azure Databricks service, working with Databricks notebooks, configuring and monitoring Databricks clusters, using Delta Lake to implement a solution using Lakehouse architecture, and creating pipelines in Azure Data Factory to execute Databricks notebooks.

-Perofrmed data ingestion and transformation using PySpark and Spark SQL in Azure Databricks, implemented a solution for Lakehouse architecture using Delta Lake, and create Azure Data Factory pipelines to execute Databricks notebooks.
-Connected Azure Databricks to Power BI to create reports.

 **Data Source**
 http://ergast.com/mrd/